hoeken/brineomatic/README.md

 ## Electronics Todo (REV-B)

-* erc + drc
-* fix up silkscreen
 * double check all parts
+* place order

+* redesign case:
+  * new board dimensions
+  * thinner walls (3mm board to outside)
-* redesign case to use m3x16 plastic screws and no standoffs
+  * use m3x16 plastic screws and no standoffs
+  * light tubes for all leds
+  * opening for buzzer